PepBERT: Lightweight language models for bioactive peptide representation

 Abstract

 Protein language models (pLMs) have been widely adopted for various protein and peptide-related downstream tasks and demonstrated promising performance.
 However, short peptides are significantly underrepresented in commonly used pLM training datasets.
-For example, only 2.8% of sequences in the UniProt Reference Cluster (UniRef) contain fewer than 50 residues, which potentially limit the effectiveness of pLMs for peptide-specific applications.
+For example, only 2.8% of sequences in the UniProt Reference Cluster (UniRef) contain fewer than 50 residues, which potentially limits the effectiveness of pLMs for peptide-specific applications.
 Here, we present PepBERT, a lightweight and efficient peptide language model specifically designed for encoding peptide sequences.
-Two versions of the model, PepBERT-large (4.9 million parameters) and PepBERT-small (1.86 million parameters), were pretrained from scratch using four custom peptide datasets and evaluated on nine peptide-related downstream prediction tasks.
-Both PepBERT models achieved performance superior or comparable to the benchmark model, ESM-2 with 7.5 million parameters, on 8 out of 9 datasets.
-Overall, PepBERT provides a compact yet effective solution for generating high-quality peptide representations for downstream applications such as bioactive peptide screening and drug discovery.
-The datasets, source codes, pretrained models, and tutorials for usage of PepBERT are available at https://github.com/dzjxzyd/PepBERT-large .
+Two versions of the model—PepBERT-large (4.9 million parameters) and PepBERT-small (1.86 million parameters)—were pretrained from scratch using four custom peptide datasets and evaluated on nine peptide-related downstream prediction tasks.
+Both PepBERT models achieved performance superior to or comparable to the benchmark model, ESM-2 with 7.5 million parameters, on 8 out of 9 datasets.
+Overall, PepBERT provides a compact yet effective solution for generating high-quality peptide representations for downstream applications.
+By enabling more accurate representation and prediction of bioactive peptides, PepBERT can accelerate the discovery of food-derived bioactive peptides with health-promoting properties, supporting the development of sustainable functional foods and value-added utilization of food processing by-products.
+The datasets, source codes, pretrained models, and tutorials for the usage of PepBERT are available at https://github.com/dzjxzyd/PepBERT .

 Article activity feed